 “I am here.”
 That’s nice, but look where I am.

 You know the rest.
 Peter overcomes his shock and answers Jesus’ invitation to see something different, to share Jesus’ world and walk to him, and with him, on the water.
 Peter does so.
 (Apatheia, by the way, is our destiny too, not just a divine attribute forever out of reach and beyond comprehension.)
 When the object of Peter’s focus is no longer Jesus but Archimedes, Peter sinks.
-He becomes subject ‘to’ creation rather than subject ‘of’ creation.
+He becomes, let us say, subject to creation rather than a subject of creation.

 How—pray tell—does Jesus rescue Peter?
 Does Jesus share Peter’s plight?
 Does Peter take a passibilist line and insist that since Jesus can’t sink, or doesn’t first sink to demonstrate his shared vulnerability to drowning, that Jesus is disqualified from rescuing him?
 Does Peter complain about being rescued from drowning by someone whom the waves cannot engulf?
-Many passibilist objections proceed along such lines, as if wanting Jesus to be a lifeguard who though he has superior training and swimming ability is nevertheless at risk in all the ways we are at risk and on that basis alone is able to rescue us.
+Many passibilist objections proceed along such lines.
+Jesus is to be a lifeguard who, though he has superior training and swimming abilities, is nevertheless at risk in all the ways we are at risk.
 But to be pulled out of our drowning peril by someone walking on water?
 Walking on the very water in which we’re drowning?
 Many find this unacceptable, even offensive.
-But if apatheia – understood as God’s uncreated, triune beatitude – comes to us transcendently within our chaotic storms, what good reason is there to object if it comes walking upon the surface of our suffering rather than as subjected to its engulfing chaos?
+I apatheia – understood as God’s uncreated, triune beatitude – comes to us transcendently within our chaotic storms, what good reason is there to object if it comes walking upon the surface of our suffering rather than as subjected to its engulfing chaos?

-Careful.
+Careful her.
 I am not suggesting some docetic apparition.
-Jesus is born, grows in stature through the same developmental stages as we do, gets hungry, fatigued, etc. He submits himself to a truly material existence and learns to construct his own identity within the same limited natural constraints that define personal development for us.
-And yet he shines in transfiguration.
+Jesus is born, grows in stature through the same developmental stages as we do, gets hungry, fatigued, etc. He submits himself to a truly material existence and learns to construct his own identity within the same limited natural constraints that define us.
+And yet he shines in transfiguration, for example.
 He walks on water.
-And he takes to the nth degree his identification as God’s beloved Son upon the Cross with what drives us insane.
-But the Cross is just a storm of immeasurably greater proportion which fails no less than the Sea of Galilee to swallow Jesus and within its pain deconstruct his identity as beloved Son and master of any chaos (real or mythical).
+He takes to the nth degree his identification as God’s beloved Son to the Cross.
+But the Cross is just a storm of immeasurably greater proportion which fails no less than the Sea of Galilee to swallow Jesus and within its pain deconstruct his identity as beloved Son and master of chaos (real or mythical).
 The Son could have shone transfigured on the Cross just as truly as upon the mount.
-And where Peter views the waves and wind and so becomes their subject, Jesus submits himself to their full force as well (and on the Cross to an immeasurable degree) and remains his own subject.
+And where Peter views the waves and wind and so becomes subject to them, Jesus submits himself to their full force as well (and on the Cross to an immeasurable degree) and remains his own subject.
 That’s the material point.
 And that is an apatheia which saves.